Shop, Rajasthan

-Shop is also known as soap and sop, a village located in Uniara Tehsil of Tonk, a district of the state of Rajasthan in Western India.
+Shop is a village located in Uniara Tehsil of Tonk, a district of the state of Rajasthan in Western India.

 Geography

 Shop is located at 25.892296°N 76.210446°E, and covers a total area of 2262.89 km^{2}.

 Shop is situated to the north of Uniyara Tehsil and five kilometers west of Delhi-Mumbai Expressway.
-There are five Anganwadi centers, two banks - Gramin Bank and Indian Iverseas Bank, and a sub tehsil office.
-There is a hospital.

-Historical Places
+Historical places

 Shop has a palatial stepwell made of curved stairs and huge rocks.
 Talghar Lal Chowk and Lal Bazaar Bhawan Kund are built inside this stepwell.
-This stepwell is famous as the stepwell of Singhasha Baba.
+This is famous as the stepwell of Singhasha Baba.